kc3222/CS520-assignments/assignment1/README.md

 ### Methodology

 Prompts were submitted to ChatGPT and Claude AI through their respective web interfaces.
-No automated inference code was used - all results were recorded manually by copying responses and evaluating correctness against the provided test cases.
+No automated inference code was used - all results were recorded manually by copying responses and evaluating correctness against the provided test cases in `test.py` files for each problem.

 ### Prompting Strategies Used